voxpupuli/pypuppetdb/docs/api.rst

    :members:
    :private-members:

-v2.API
-^^^^^^
-.. autoclass:: pypuppetdb.api.v2.API
-   :members:
-   :inherited-members:
-   :private-members:
-   :show-inheritance:

-v3.API
-^^^^^^
-.. autoclass:: pypuppetdb.api.v3.API
-   :members:
-   :inherited-members:
-   :private-members:
-   :show-inheritance:

 Types
 -----

-In order to facilitate working with the API most methods like :meth:`~pypuppetdb.api.v2.API.nodes` don't return the decoded JSON response but return an object representation of the querried endpoints data.
+In order to facilitate working with the API most methods like :meth:`~pypuppetdb.api.BaseAPI.nodes` don't return the decoded JSON response but return an object representation of the querried endpoints data.